PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :collapse: True

 After a client has sent a Subscribe Eventgroup entry the server shall send a Subscribe Eventgroup Ack entry considering the specified delay behavior.

+Note: The delay behavior is only relevant, if the Subscribe Eventgroup was sent via Multicast, which should not be the case anymore.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_844